check-spelling-sandbox/materialize/doc/developer/design/20220516_transactional_consistency.md

 Write read cycles (write followed by read followed by write followed by read etc) and consecutive writes can cause the global timestamp to increase in an unbounded fashion.

-NOTE: Recall that each timeline has some definiton of the current time (i.e. the system clock) and a current timestamp (the timestamp most recently assigned to an operation).
+NOTE: Recall that each timeline has some definition of the current time (i.e. the system clock) and a current timestamp (the timestamp most recently assigned to an operation).

 Proposal: All writes across all sessions per timeline should be added to a queue.
 If the current timestamp of the global